-6. Near-real-time payments with the features described in the second desired outcome could be provided several different ways, including but not limited to: a.
+- 6. Near-real-time payments with the features described in the second desired outcome could be provided several different ways, including but not limited to: - a.
 Creating a separate wire transfer-like system for near-real-time payments that leverages the relevant processes, features, and infrastructure already established for existing wire transfer systems.
-This option may require a new front-end mechanism or new rules that would provide near-real-time confirmation of good funds and timely notification of payments to end users and their financial institutions. b.
+This option may require a new front-end mechanism or new rules that would provide near-real-time confirmation of good funds and timely notification of payments to end users and their financial institutions. - b.
 Linking together existing limited-participation networks so that a sender in one network could make a payment to a receiver in another network seamlessly.
-This option may require common standards and rules and a centralized directory for routing payments across networks. c.
+This option may require common standards and rules and a centralized directory for routing payments across networks. - c.
 Modifying the ACH to speed up settlement.
 This option may require a new front-end mechanism or new network rules that would provide near-real-time confirmation of good funds and timely notification of payments to end users and their financial institutions.
-Payments would be settled periodically during the day. d.
-Enhancing the dehit card networks to enable ubiquitous near-real-time nayments e.
+Payments would be settled periodically during the day.

+d.
+Enhancing the debit card networks to enable ubiquitous near-real-time payments. e.
 Implementing an entirely new payment system with the features described in the second desired outcome above.
 6i.
 What would be the most effective way for the U.S. payment system to deliver ubiquitous near-real-time payments, including options that are not listed above?
+SETTING CLEAR medium TERM improvement and SECURITY requirements that all U S participants must meet - thereby providing an incentive for all the network operators mentioned to more aggressively aclose/limit security gaps.
 6ii.
 What are the likely pros and cons or costs and benefits of each option?
-What rule or regulation changes are needed to implement faster payments within existing payment processing channels?
+What rule or regulation changes are needed to implement faster payments within existing paymer processing channels? incentives to for profit operators will fund the necessary developments - as long as the Fed's services also improve at the same pace.
 6iii.
 Is it sufficient for a solution to be limited to near-real-time authorization and confirmation that good funds are on their way, or must end user funds availability and/or interbank settlement take place in near-real time as well?
+THE LATER

 6iv.
 Which payment scenarios are most and least suitable for near real-time payments?
 (B2B, P2P, P2B, POS, etc.)